qiongxiao/torch-learning/README.md

 	1. still working on imagenet, resnet, preresnet.

-	2. dataloader is single thread version - working on multithread version

-	3. please read the options when running
+	2. please read the options when running